Digital signage resolutionThis page will provide you with the best practice of using media (images & videos) in your creatives.

 Why?

 First, most user try to highly compress the video.
 Frequently, the result 1080p video has artifacts.
 If you compressed it to 854 x 480p, you would have gotten a much higher movie quality for the same file size.
 Second, as with images, pre-scaling to display resolution during compression will result in a higher quality display.
 Third, videos consume a lot of resources.
-On low end players, smaller resolution will not likely to have issues and will have smooth playback even when having simultaneous videos (if the device supports simultaenous videos on screen).
+On low end players, smaller resolution will not likely to have issues and will have smooth playback even when having simultaneous videos (if the device supports simultaneous videos on screen).

 Please also read this tech post, to learn more about the MP4 file extension and the AVC video format.